librariandad/introdatascience/README.md

-# introdatascience

-This is the GitHub repository for my work in the Springboard *Introduction to Data Science* course.

-This repository contains the following folders

-## Assets
-[Assets](Assets) contains files used in the creation of content, such as screenshots, etc.

-## Capstone
+# Capstone Project
-[Capstone](Capstone) contains files for the capstone project
+This folder contains files for the capstone project

-## Homework
-[Homework](Homework) contains files for course homework
+[capstone_proposal.Rmd](capstone_proposal.Rmd) is the proposal for the project

+[statistical_analysis_report.Rmd](statistical_analysis_report.Rmd) is a report on the exploratory analysis of the data set

+[milestone_report.Rmd](milestone_report.Rmd) is a report going into more detail as to the progress of the project

+[machine_learning.Rmd](machine_learning.Rmd) describes how machine learning may be applied to the project